Want to write a better appeal?

-Another very easy fix.
+This is another easy fix.
 Indenting your paragraphs invites the reader in.
 She’s not faced with intimidating blocks of type, so she’s more likely to give it a go.
 While you’re at it, keep the paragraphs pretty short.
 I don’t like to go over 5 lines.
-And I use a lot of one line paragraphs – especially where I want to emphasize something.
+And I use a lot of one-line paragraphs – especially where I want to emphasize something.

 Speaking of emphasis, go ahead and underline.
 But not everything.
-Think of it like a spice.
+Think of it as a spice.
 A little makes a big difference, too much makes a mess.

 4. Send it back to 6th grade

 Or even better, 4th.
 Use the built-in Flesch-Kincaid Grade Level tool in Word.
 Or try this readability calculator.
 I love Jeff Brooks’ book, The Fundraiser’s Guide to Irresistible Communications.
 In it, he suggests keeping it between 4th and 6th grade.
 Do that with short sentences.
 And short words.

 5. Make sure you use the word “you” often throughout your appeal

 Highlight all the “you’s” in your letter.
 If it isn’t covered in highlighted “yous”, go back and reword it.
 Donor communications giant Tom Ahern often says: “you is glue”.
 It’s magic.
 It connects your reader to you.
 And when you rewrite that way, it makes you put your donor at the center.
 That changes your point of view as well.
 Good stuff!

 6. Write as you talk

 Forget your 7th grade English teacher.
 Use contractions.
 Start sentences with “And” or “But”.
 Use ellipses… Sentence fragments.
 Whatever it takes to make it sound like one person talking to another.
 You’re not going for “official” here!